Conekoio/telegram-gateway/README.md

 To do so, use it like this

-> gateway.integrity.check(timestamp, signature, body)
+`gateway.integrity.check(timestamp, signature, body)`

-`True` will be returned if integrity check is ok
+`true` will be returned if integrity check is ok

 # Testing